jbrooks036/dotnet_curriculum/24-views-and-controllers/README.md

 * Controllers can also be used with template engines in the MVC framework
  * to present (a list of) objects to the View.
 * `ActionResults` of a controller match the View with the same name.
-* `ViewBag` - for passing data from controller to View.
-Works like a dictionary, not a class or property.
-One View Bag is unique for each call to a page.
-Can be manipulated inside controller, and/or cshtml.
+* `ViewBag` - for passing data (via variables) from Controller to View.
+  * Connects all way from db to views (full stack)
- * Attribute = <key, value> pair, with no restrictions on it.
+  * Works like a dictionary, not a class or property.
+Uses attribute, which isa  <key, value> pair, with no restrictions on it.
    * e.g. Angular's ng-view; Bootstrap and Foundation each have their own attributes.
-   * Html built on top of XML - made to be extensible.
-Can embed additional attributes to any tag created.
+Html built on top of XML - made to be extensible.
-   * Even classes can be dynamic: `@class` does not call C# class, but escapes .css class.
+   * Can embed additional attributes to any tag created.
+ * One View Bag is unique for each call to a page.
+ * Can be manipulated inside controller, and/or cshtml.
- * n.b.
-ViewBag is a dynamic object and therefore has no IntelliSense support; errors will not be discovered during compile, only at runtime
+ * ViewBag is a dynamic object and therefore has no IntelliSense support; errors will not be discovered during compile, only at runtime
+ * ViewBag - for passing var's around.
+"{}"  could be in code, or in html

 * Controller will change over time.
   * Business logic belongs in Repository, not Controller.